Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 For example, in the retail industry, CCTV systems can provide data and customer insights, helping to improve the customer experience and business profitability.
 Understanding a customer journey throughout a store, which promotions they take notice of and using facial recognition to determine the age and gender of customers can all provide significant benefits to a business.

-If video footage is to be constantly monitored, an effective VMS system is vital given that the average amount of time someone can focus on video footage is only 20 minutes.
-VMS or in-built analytics alerts you to suspicious activity and apply analytics, helping to improve the way you run your business.
+If you plan to constantly monitor video footage, an effective VMS system is vital given that the average amount of time someone can focus on video footage is only 20 minutes.
+VMS or in-built analytics alerts you to suspicious activity and apply analytics, helping to improve how you run your business.

-Built-in motion detection and intelligent algorithms provide useful, actionable information, such as the total number of people that walk into a shop.
+Built-in motion detection and intelligent algorithms provide useful, actionable information, such as the total number of people entering a shop.
 Compared against sales, retailers can assess conversion rates and the best times of day for promotions.

-The requirements of a video management system, including how you plan to use it, should be detailed clearly before a CCTV system is designed.
-The key issues you have as a business that has driven your purchase of a CCTV camera system will outline the aspects of the VMS solution you need.
+Before designing a CCTV system, you need to detail the requirements of a video management system, including how you plan to use it.
+The key issues you have that has driven your purchase of a CCTV camera system will outline the aspects of the VMS solution you need.

 For example, management of multi-sites or the requirement to travel may require personnel to have the ability to access their CCTV system from any location.
-Each VMS solution should therefore be tailored to you and your business.
+Therefore, it’s vital to tailor each VMS solution to you and your business.

-If you’re considering installing a new CCTV system, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then why not book one of our Security Consultants to visit your business, conduct a free site survey and provide a no hassle quotation?
+If you’re considering installing a new CCTV system that conforms to the latest GDPR and CCTV regulations, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then call our industry experts on 0330 094 7404 to discuss your requirements in more detail.
+Alternatively, why not book one of our Security Consultants to visit your business, conduct a free site survey and provide a no hassle quotation?